Bradley Wright-Phillips: Los Angeles

 On 14 February 2020, Los Angeles FC announced the signing of Wright-Phillips ahead of the 2020 season.

 Columbus Crew

 On 23 December 2020, it was announced that Wright-Phillips would join the Columbus Crew ahead of their 2021 season.
 Wright-Phillips made his debut for Columbus in the CONCACAF Champions League tie against Real Estelí.
 He scored his first goal for the team in the second leg of the tie in a 1–0 win for Columbus.
 He further made his league debut for Columbus in a 0–0 draw against the Philadelphia Union, coming on as a substitute for Gyasi Zardes.
 Following the 2021 season, Columbus opted to decline their contract option on Wright-Phillips.

 Retirement

 On 8 March 2022, Wright-Phillips announced his retirement from football.
 On 9 March 2022, Wright-Phillips announced that he signed a one-day contract to retire as a New York Red Bull, following which he was appointed "Special Assistant to the Sporting Director".

+Des Moines Menace

+On 19 March 2025, Wright-Phillips played 65 minutes for the Des Moines Menace in a 2–1 win against Sporting Kansas City II in the 2025 U.S. Open Cup.
+Wright-Phillips also appeared in the 2-1 loss to Union Omaha but was subbed off in the 15th minute after suffering an injury.